 Note: The default VM images are stored as Volume Snapshots in the openshift-virtualization-os-images namespace or project.
 A Volume Snapshot Class must be defined for these images to be downloaded.

 Step 1.
 In the OpenShift Console, select Virtualization > VirtualMachines.
 Select Project: default or use any other custom project or namespace where you want to place the VM.
-If using a custom project or namespace, create any specific Network Attachment Definitions within that namespace, remembering that the VLANs used in those Network Attachment Definitions need to be configured in the Cisco Nexus switches, in the Cisco UCS Fabric Interconnects VLAN policy, and in the vNIC Ethernet Network Group policy.
+If using a custom project or namespace, create any specific Network Attachment Definitions within that namespace, remembering that the VLANs used in those Network Attachment Definitions need to be configured in the Cisco Nexus switches, in the Cisco UCS Fabric Interconnects VLAN policy, and in the Cisco UCS vNIC Ethernet Network Group policy.

 Step 2.
 Click the Create VirtualMachine drop-down list and select From template.
 Click Red Hat Enterprise Linux 9 VM.

 Step 3.
 Do not select Boot from CD.
 Also, leave Disk source set to Template default.
-Adjust the Disk size as necessary.
-Adjust CPU|Memory as necessary.
-Click Optional Parameters and adjust as necessary.
-Change the VirtualMachine name and Customize VirtualMachine.
+Adjust the Disk size, as necessary.
+Adjust CPU|Memory, as necessary.
+Click Optional Parameters and adjust, as necessary.
+Change the VirtualMachine name and click Customize VirtualMachine.

 Step 5.
-Click the Disks tab and adjust as necessary.
+Click the Disks tab and adjust, as necessary.

 Step 6.
 Click the Scripts tab.
 Edit Cloud-init, select Script and adjust as necessary (for example, add “ssh_pwauth: True” right after the password line in the script to allow ssh password authentication login).
 Click Save and Apply.